-We already know that speed of delivery factors strongly in SEO and 2019 isn’t going to make any exceptions.
+We already know that the speed of delivery factors strongly in SEO and 2019 isn’t going to make any exceptions.
 If anything, it’s likely to play a more important role as Google has implemented a speed update in July already.
 If the slowest loading pages are being ranked down then the competition for the fastest loading websites is truly on.

 It’s going to mean utilizing clever ways to deliver the content we want to see; big beautiful images, video and animated content will still feature highly but the developers are going to have to make sure they can deliver them at speeds where they’ll still rank well in the search engines and not lose the interest of the viewer.
 The average viewer wants to see their information load in less than 2 seconds, they are likely to shut it down and choose an alternative if it takes more than 3, so if Google wants to promote a quality of information to keep its customers happy then we’re all going to have to perform within those parameters.

 Virtual reality and augmented reality